 Who We Are

 We are a community made up of families and singles, young and old, and we value our common life together.
-As a Christ-centered, sacramental, charismatic church, our goal is to play our part in the transformation of society and the redeeming of culture.
-We welcome you to join us in this great mission.
+As an orthodox, evangelical, liturgical, sacramental, charismatic Episcopal church, our goal is to play our part in the transformation of people’s lives, our community and the world.
+We welcome you to join us in “Living Life and Faith Together”.
 Whether you're looking for a new church home or exploring the Christian faith, know that you're welcome here.

 We are an orthodox, evangelical, liturgical, sacramental, charismatic, expression of the Body of Christ.